reactgraphqlacademy/graphql-api-training/README.md

 ## Exercise part 1

+🎯 The goal of this exercise it to help you get familiar with GraphQL queries and the in-browser IDE Playground.

 Given the following [GraphQL API](https://us-central1-rga-mocked-apis.cloudfunctions.net/graphql):

 - Query a list with all the training and retrieve the title and language for each